Functions

 TO_TIMESTAMP(ts_str_literal, format_str_literal)

-Function Description: Converts a string into a timestamp according to a specified format.
+Function Description: Converts a string to a timestamp according to the specified format.

 Version: ver-3.2.2.0